cbeck88/visit_struct/README.md

 often be inlined.

-If the loop has internal state or "output", we can use a function object (an object which overloads `operator()`) as the visitor, and store the state in its members.
-In C++14 we have generic lambdas, which sometimes makes all this very terse.
+If the loop has internal state or "output", we can use a function object (an object which overloads `operator()`) as the visitor, and collect the state in its members.
+Also in C++14 we have generic lambdas, which sometimes makes all this very terse.

-For comparison, see also the function `boost::apply_visitor` from the `boost::variant` library, which similarly applies a visitor to the value stored within a variant.
+## Reflection

-So, if we have a template function `visit` for our struct, it may let us simplify a lot of code that manipulates that struct.
+So, if we have a template function `visit` for our struct, it may let us simplify a lot of code that manipulates that struct, and reuse a lot of code for things like logging and serialization across many different structs.

-However, that means we have to define `visit` for every struct we want to use it with, and possibly several versions of it, taking `const my_type &`, `my_type &`, `my_type &&`, and so on.
+However, that means we still have to actually define `visit` for every struct we want to use it with, and possibly several versions of it, taking `const my_type &`, `my_type &`, `my_type &&`, and so on.
 That's also quite a bit of repetitive code, and the whole point of this is to reduce repetition.

-Ideally we would be able to do something more generic, like,
+Ideally we would be able to do something totally generic, like,

 ```
 template <typename V, typename S>